Software-Defined Vehicles: The New Era of the Automotive Industry

 Significant cybersecurity weaknesses include:

-1. Outdated systems and external components from different suppliers in the vehicle production chain
+1. Outdated systems and external components from different suppliers in the vehicle production chain;

 Role of model-based design in SDV development